Election Information for NM Voters

 Request an absentee ballot by filling out an application and returning it to your local County Clerk.
 How to apply:

-Who Can Vote in the Primary in 2026?
+Semi-Open Primary: Who Can Vote in the Primary in 2026?

 This year for the first time New Mexico will have a semi-open primary.
 The state of New Mexico recognizes only four political parties for the purposes of primary elections: Republican, Democrat, Libertarian, and Green.
 A person who listed any other party name, did not specify a party, or wrote Declined to State (DTS), would be considered DTS for the purpose of the primary election.
 Those considered as DTS can participate in primary elections without having to change their voter registration.
 They may request either a Republican or a Democratic ballot at the polls.
 If they wish to vote absentee, they will be able to request the ballot of one of the major political parties when they apply for an absentee ballot.

 Same day voter registration (SDR) is available to those who are not registered.
 It is also available to voters registered with a minor party (Libertarian or Green), who wish to register with one of the two major parties and vote.
+You may need photo ID or other proof of address (see below under Registering to Vote) if you want to use SDR at the polls.

 Voters registered as Republican or Democratic can change their registration on May 5 or earlier.
 They cannot use SDR to switch parties.
 They can use SDR to change their name, address, or other contact information.